norton120/pirate_baby/content/posts/replatforming.md

 Everything looks much easier from far away, just as a distant mountain appears tiny when compared to the hill you are currently climbing.
 Existing platforms have likely handled all the easy challenges long ago, leaving the day-to-day efforts of engineers grounded in the remaining, most difficult problems.
 It is tempting to believe that "changing mountains" will make everything easier - and for a while it absolutely will.
 Instead of adding new value by solving hard problems, engineers get to re-solve the easy problems in a different language or a new framework.
 Of course by the time the replatformed application has reached the same level of complexity and handled the same business cases as the legacy application, the problems will be just as hard, and the business will have gotten no value from the efforts.

 #### Politics
 This is a surprisingly common motivator for replatforms, especially in larger organizations.
-A team owning a platform or ecosystem may be difficult to work with, and other engineers may attempt to replatform rather than deal with them. or a shift to a novel platform may be seen as an opportunity for a leader to grab power.
+A team owning a platform or ecosystem may be difficult to work with, and other engineers may attempt to replatform rather than deal with them. or a shift to a novel platform may be seen as an opportunity for a leader to grab power within the organization.

-- politics
+#### Novelty, Group Think, FOMO & Shiny Object Syndrome
-	- system A is owned by team B, and I want to own this so I'll create system C that is owned by me
+No engineer wants to be left behind

 - novelty, group think, FOMO & shiny object syndrome
 	- old == bad
 	- "everybody knows x is faster than y"